D1376/D1376/README.md

 > Learning how LLMs are built, served, and optimized by re-implementing core systems from scratch and building small tools along the way.

 I'm a computer science undergraduate based in the UK, currently focused on the **AI infrastructure** stack, especially inference and serving.
-I learn best by reading high-quality codebases, rebuilding core ideas from first principles, and shipping small, focused tools.

 ---